lukaszkorecki/omega-red/README.md

 ### Non Goals

 - no support for worker queue or pub/sub abstraction
-- no implementation of Redis commands as functions
+- no special support for converting from Redis data structures to Clojure data structures
-- no locking or other complex operations built on top of Redis
+- no support for Redis Streams, Lua scripts or other advanced features

 > [!NOTE]
 > This repo takes over from the original [omega-red](https://github.com/nomnom-insights/nomnom.omega-red) since it received no updates for a long time.